matt793/HotText_App/README.md

 # HotText_App
 Automate statements, and commands with hotkeys.
+You will need to install Python3.9, the keyboard module, and VSCode.
+VsCode and Python3.9 can be installed form the Microsoft Store.

 ## HotKeys
 As it is coded now you have to hit the corresponding number with a `ctrl+alt` to activate the statements.
 Example: `ctrl+alt+3`.